 Many techniques have been developed to measure pressure in a system, which accordingly have been used as the main mechanism in numerous pressure gauges available today.
 Among these techniques, aneroid gauges also known as mechanical gauges are the most widely adopted technology.

 Bourdon tube gauges come in a variety of designs and specialties to serve a diverse range of applications.
-The pressure range of bourdon tube gauges varies from 0 … 0.6 to 0 … 1600 bar with an accuracy class of typically between 0.1 and 4.0.
+The pressure range of bourdon tube gauges varies from 0 to 0.6 bar to 0 to 1600 bar with an accuracy class of typically between 0.1 and 4.0.

 Figure 2: Bourdon Tube Gauge

 A diaphragm pressure gauge uses the deflection of a flexible membrane that separates two environments, as shown in figure 3.
-One side of the diaphragm can be exposed to atmosphere in which case gauge pressure is measured, or it can be sealed against a vacuum in which case absolute pressure can be measured.
+One side of the diaphragm can be exposed to the atmosphere in which case gauge pressure is measured, or it can be sealed against a vacuum in which case absolute pressure can be measured.
 The diaphragm is often metallic or ceramic which can be clamped between two flanges or welded.
 As the pressure builds, it flexes the diaphragm, which through the use of gears and linkages can turn this into a dial measurement.
+Learn more about diaphragm pressure gauges.

 Figure 3: Diaphragm Gauge